-A Chiyuv recites the usual Mishnayos prior to the last Kaddish.
+A Chiyuv recites the standard Mishnayos prior to the last Kaddish.

-Rabbeinu Tam Tefillin are put on after Mincha, and one recites the usual selections.
+Rabbeinu Tam Tefillin is put on after Mincha, and one recites the usual selections.

-One should ensure that he puts on Tefillin before sunset (5:31pm).
+One should make sure to put on Tefillin before sunset (5:43pm).
 If one davens with a Minyan which will conclude only after sunset, he should change into Rabbeinu Tam Tefillin before Mincha.